100+ Must-Know Marijuana Statistics and Facts (Infographic)

 We still remember it was only in 2014 that the Rohrabacher-Blumenauer Amendment prohibited the US Department of Justice to use federal funds for discouraging states from implementing medical marijuana laws on their own.

-18. 2 out of 3 Americans are in favor of legalizing cannabis.
+16. 68% of Americans are in favor of legalizing cannabis, marijuana statistics indicate.

 The War on Drugs was only a tool to deal with antiwar protests and associate hippies with cannabis use in order to arrest them more easily.
 Similarly, African American arrests were made more feasible by associating them with heroin usage.